 Nowadays JSON is used pretty much everywhere.
-Not just web developers like JSON.
+It's not only web developers who like JSON.
 It is also used for configuration, data transfer, and a lot more.
 Luckily PostgreSQL is pretty good at JSON.
 Recently I have discovered a module called wal2json, which even allows the transformation of xlog to JSON.
 The module can be found here: https://github.com/eulerto/wal2json

 The module can be compiled just like any other contrib module.
 Once it has been installed, postgresql.conf can be adapted to allow replication slots: